abe-winter/abe-winter.github.io/_posts/2020-11-11-scenarios.md

 Many of our beliefs, and particularly our beliefs about what other people believe and how our system works, will evaporate.
 Speaking truth to power gets a lot easier when the power is gone.

+People will reconcile.
+People who you think can't be forgiven will be forgiven.
+They were living their truth, at the time, and as the truth changes so will your ability to engage with them and work with them.

+Regardless of intent you'd be surprised by what turns out to not be unforgiveable.
+Whether this is a good thing or not, it seems to be the case in the long term.
+Societies need to get over things.
+Look at Argentina.

-If you think you know how you'll feel next year, with a potential effective covid vaccine and some kind of change in leadership, write it down and set a 3-month reminder.
+If you think you know how you'll feel next year, with a potential effective covid vaccine and certainly some kind of change in leadership, write it down and set a 3-month reminder.
 Email me when the alarm goes off.